 SMART on FHIR emerged from the combination of the SMART Platform project and the HL7® FHIR® effort.
 It combines FHIR-compliant clinical data access from EHR systems with web standards to launch web and mobile apps from a user’s EHR session, including FHIR’s REST-based API for clinical data, OAuth 2.0 authentication, and HTML5 to support web and native mobile apps.

-Below are the introduction of SMART app’s structure and a couple of examples.
+Below is the introduction of the SMART app’s structure and a couple of examples.
 Several apps have already been designed including Genomics Advisor, SMART Precision Cancer Medicine, Diabetes Bear EMR and Variant Mapper, one of which will be described.

 Note: The Clinical Genomics Working Group makes no claim the following apps are compatible with this Implementation Guide nor any specific version of FHIR.
 They are included here for reference and examples.